 3. Staff and associated persons must understand and strictly comply with the UK anti-bribery laws in all countries of the world.

-4. Bribery is the offer, promise, giving, demanding or accepting of an advantage as an inducement for an action which is illegal, unethical, a breach of trust or the improper performance of a contract.
+4. Bribery is the offer, promise, giving, demanding or accepting of an advantage as an inducement for an action that is illegal, unethical, a breach of trust or the improper performance of a contract.
 Inducement can take the form of gifts, hospitality, fees, rewards, jobs, internships, examination grades, favours or other advantages.
 It does not matter whether the bribe is given or received directly or through a third party or whether it is for the benefit of the recipient or some other person.

 5. Corruption is the misuse of entrusted power for personal gain.